 The school district utilizes an automated call system to alert families of school cancellations and other pertinent information.
 Families are responsible for communicating accurate contact information to the school to ensure proper notification.
-If school is to be closed because of poor weather, the following radio stations will also be notified by 7:00 A.M.: WJOY 107 FM, WTMJ 620 AM, WFAW 940 AM, WMGN 98.1 FM or 1480 AM and WIBA 1310 AM.
-Television stations notified are: Channels 15, 3, 27, 6, and 12.
+If school is to be closed because of poor weather, TV and radio stations will also be notified by 7:00 A.M.